dyyyni/bitcoinAnalyser/README.md

 <!-- HOW TO USE -->

 ## How To Use
-Start by cloning the repository to your device by\
+Start by cloning the repository to your device by
 ```
 git clone https://github.com/dyyyni/bitcoinAnalyser.git
 ```
+Or download the zipfile containing the repository.

 ### Dependencies
 This project utilises the 'Requests' library for the api connection.
 The library can be installed by running this command